 Do you take politics with your coffee?
 We do!

 We had a great monthly coffee meeting with a record number of new attendees.
 Thirteen women joined us for the first time representing age, ethnic, and professional diversity.
 One thing they all had in common: A passion for spreading the Democratic message, resisting legislation that drags us backwards, and supporting Democratic candidates.
 We even had one or two potential candidates in the group.
-The next coffee is Nov.
-11 at 9 a.m. at West End Coffee on Main Street, downtown.
+There are now two coffees — one in Simpsonville and one in Greenville.
+Check the events calendar for dates.
 Email Paula Catterall for more information.